 - Utility Bill

-Important Information about online access for children
+Important Information about online access for children - AVAILABLE IN EARLY 2019

-Parents/guardians may have online access on behalf of the child in their care until the child reaches the age of 11 years.
+When the functionality becomes available, parents/guardians may have online access on behalf of the child in their care until the child reaches the age of 11 years.
 This is known as "proxy" access.
 By default proxy online access will be disabled once a child reaches the age of 11 years.
 If there is a good reason for online access to continue, special application will need to be made via the reception team.
 Each application is reviewed on a case-by-case basis by the child's usual doctor.
 Children may have their own online account from the age of 16 years.
 A separate email address for the child is a requirement for this access to be enabled.

 Repeat Prescription Ordering